-Our Amended and Restated Certificate of Incorporation (our "Certificate of Incorporation") provides for a classified board of directors consisting of three classes of directors, with each class serving staggered three-year terms and a nearly equal number of board members in each class, as determined by our Board of Directors (our "Board of Directors").
+Our Amended and Restated Certificate of Incorporation (our "Certificate of Incorporation") provides for a classified board of directors consisting of three classes of directors, with each class serving staggered three-year terms and a nearly equal number of board members in each class, as determined by our Board of Directors.
 As a result, a portion of our Board of Directors will be elected each year.
-Our Board of Directors has nominated Messrs.
-Roderic W. Lewis, Scott E. Lamb and Barry M. Smith as Class II directors with a term that would expire at the annual meeting of the stockholders to be held following the 2023 fiscal year.
-Mr. Stephen M. R. Covey and Ms. JoAnne Stringfield have been designated Class III directors, and their term expires at the annual meeting of the stockholders to be held following the 2021 fiscal year.
+Our Board of Directors has nominated Ms. JoAnne Stringfield and Mr. Stephen M. R. Covey as Class III directors with a term that would expire at the annual meeting of the stockholders to be held following the 2024 fiscal year.
 Messrs.
-Daniel H Walker, Christopher R. Christensen and John G. Nackel have been designated Class I directors, and their term expires at the annual meeting of the stockholders to be held following the 2022 fiscal year.
+Daniel H Walker and Christopher R. Christensen and Dr. John G. Nackel have been designated Class I directors, and their term expires at the annual meeting of the stockholders to be held following the 2022 fiscal year.
+Messrs.
+Scott E. Lamb and Barry M. Smith and Dr. Gregory K. Morris, MD have been designated Class II directors, and their term expires at the annual meeting of the stockholders to be held following the 2023 fiscal year.